GLauture02/Privacy-Policy/README.md

 We use the information we collect to:
 Create and manage your account
 Enable booking features with your chosen business
-Send you appointment confirmations and reminders
-Allow businesses to get insights on their work and performance Provide push notifications related to your account or bookings Improve and maintain the App’s functionality
+Send appointment confirmations, reminders, and updates by SMS (via Twilio) or push notification (via FCM/Apple Push) Allow businesses to get insights on their work and performance Provide push notifications related to your account or bookings Improve and maintain the App’s functionality